-This half-term, we’ve focused on ‘e-safety’ and how we stay safe online.
+We’ve focused on ‘e-safety’ and how we stay safe online.
 This involved a range of assembly talks as well as our digital leaders visiting our younger children’s classrooms to talk about how to stay safe when using the internet.
 Our older children have been discussing the use of social media and how we must take responsibility for keeping ourselves safe when using this platform.

 Useful websites to start discussion topics include:

-As part of safeguarding me, we celebrated National Road Safety week (20th—26th November) and used a range of resources to focus on how we can keep ourselves safe on, and by, the roads.
+As part of safeguarding me, we celebrated National Road Safety week and used a range of resources to focus on how we can keep ourselves safe on, and by, the roads.
 We also shared messages we could pass onto drivers - 20mph is the only safe speed in heavily built-up areas used by pedestrians and cyclists.

-During this week, our Year 4 children participated in a road safety programme titled Stepping Out.
+Our Year 4 children participated in a road safety programme titled Stepping Out.
 Stepping Out is a pedestrian awareness scheme developed to help children develop basic pedestrian skills.

 Our Year 2 children also enjoyed Step Outside activities and met ‘Togo and Nogo’ who helped them learn how to be safe by the roads.